albertony/blushell/README.md

 by clicking `+` symbol on players to add to current player's group, or by clicking the "Group all" button.
 These will always be multi-player groups, and they will get an auto-generated name as a combination of the individual names of the players.
+This is also referred to as standard multiroom grouping in official documentation.
 - Fixed groups menu, where you can select any of the supported group modes, get help configuring them (e.g. pick which one is left and which is right in a stereo pair, by playing a sound on each of them), and also give the group a custom name.

+Note that each device can only be part of a single group at a time.

+Fixed groups are called "zone" in the [/SyncStatus](#syncstatus) response.

 ### /AddSlave